seqcode/multimds/README.md

 # Example

-##Test data
+## Test data
-Clone the repository, and then navigate into the multimds directory.
+Clone the repository, and then navigate into multimds/scripts directory.
 Download and normalize sample data for GM12878 and K562 cell types.
 Warning: this script downloads 23 Gb.
 ``./test.sh``

-Open a python console and run the following commands
+Open a python console and run the following commands (skip plotting commands unless you have mayavi)

 ```python
 from multimds import multimds